Mimaaa/be-assessment-2/README.md

 3. **Remove Code**

 In order to use the local database you need to remove two lines of code.
 On [line 15](https://github.com/Mimaaa/be-assessment-2/blob/1049fff9adba0188fa118ae392ea9e1cc95f288f/server.js#L15) we are setting up a new connection.
-You need to remove the code from `line 15 to 18`.
+You need to modify the code from `line 15 to 18`.

-Line 15 to 17 should look like this:
+Line 15 to 17 should now look like this:

 ```javascript
 const client = new Client();